-NOTE: where a scheme submission is received which significantly differs from the scheme characteristics in the previous three years, the Programme Administrator reserves the right to review target cost effectiveness.
+NOTE: where a scheme submission has characteristics which significantly differ from the schemesundertaken in that category in the previous three years, the Programme Administrator reserves the right to review target cost effectiveness for that particular scheme.
 Where this happens the scheme bidder must be informed of the proposed review and accept the change before the scheme can proceed.